About us:

 Over 120 staff are located at offices in Christchurch, Ashburton, Timaru and Greymouth.
 They aim to create environments, policies, communities, and families/whānau that support healthy choices and lifestyles.

-Visit the Te Whatu Ora – Health New Zealand Waitaha Canterbury website for information on other divisions or departments including the Public Health Nursing Service, and School and Community Dental Services (formerly known as the Canterbury District Health Board).
+Visit the Health New Zealand Waitaha Canterbury website for information on other divisions or departments including the Public Health Nursing Service, and School and Community Dental Services (formerly known as the Canterbury District Health Board).

-Community and Public Health’s goal is: Improved health and wellbeing based on Te Tiriti o Waitangi, equity, and planetary wellbeing.
+Community and Public Health’s goal has been: Improved health and wellbeing based on Te Tiriti o Waitangi, equity, and planetary wellbeing.

-The principles of Community and Public Health’s work are:
+The principles of Community and Public Health’s work have been:

 - Focusing on the health of communities rather than individuals;